affilirator/thekitchen-pot/src/content/blog/coolest-kitchen-appliances-to-buy.md

 Despite the drop, the time used in the kitchen increased to more than 35 minutes, taking the largest chunk of time allocated for house chores.

-It's evident that the kitchen is a special place for Americans.
+It’s evident that the kitchen is a special place for Americans.
 As such, you should always endeavor to make it a lively place.
-You wouldn't want to spend more than 30 minutes in a boring environment, right?
+You wouldn’t want to spend more than 30 minutes in a boring environment, right?

-Well, the surest way to enliven your kitchen is by purchasing helpful appliances that'll make your work in the kitchen easier.
+Well, the surest way to enliven your kitchen is by purchasing helpful appliances that’ll make your work in the kitchen easier.
 This article lists 16 cute kitchen appliances to buy and why you should have them in your kitchen!

 ## 12 Cute Kitchen Appliances to Buy